Packie Bonner

-Patrick Joseph Bonner (born 24 May 1960) is an Irish retired footballer who played as a goalkeeper and spent his entire career at Celtic.
-He earned a total of 80 caps for the Republic of Ireland national football team after making his debut on his 21st birthday.
-He is remembered for his famous penalty save from Daniel Timofte of Romania at the 1990 FIFA World Cup in Italy during the knockout stage.
-He also played Gaelic football for his native county Donegal.
-Commonly known as 'Pat' or 'Packie', Bonner is a one-club player.
+Patrick Joseph Bonner (born 24 May 1960) is an Irish retired footballer and coach.
+Commonly known as Pat or Packie, he played as a goalkeeper and spent his entire senior career at Celtic.

+He earned 80 caps for the Republic of Ireland after making his debut on his 21st birthday.
+He played in two European Championships and two World Cups.
+He also played Gaelic football for his native Donegal county team.

 Gaelic football

 Bonner played Gaelic football for the Donegal county team at minor and senior level in the 1970s.
-He played a number of games in the National Football League (NFL).
+He played a number of games in Ireland's National Football League (NFL).

 Club career

 Early career

-He began his career in the late 1970s with his local youth side, Keadue Rovers.
+He began his soccer career in the late 1970s with his local youth side, Keadue Rovers.
 When he was 16 he had several trials with Leicester City and kept goal for them in the FA Youth Cup.

-The August 1977, Bonner had agreed a deal to sign for League of Ireland side Finn Harps on a 6 month contract after impressing in a guest appearance in a friendly against English team Stoke City F.C.
-An agreement was put in place, with then Harps manager, Eunan 'Busty' Blake, that if a bigger club came in, he would be allowed to leave and Blake himself would personally tear up his contract.
+In August 1977, Bonner had agreed a deal to sign for League of Ireland side Finn Harps on a 6-month contract after impressing in a guest appearance in a friendly against English team Stoke City F.C.
+An agreement was put in place, with then Harps manager, Eunan "Busty" Blake, that if a bigger club came in, Bonner would be allowed to leave and Blake himself would personally tear up his contract.
 He was subsequently spotted by Sean Fallon, who was scouting in Ireland for Celtic, and invited to Glasgow for a trial.
-True to his word, 'Busty' Blake tore up his Finn Harps contract, without ever making a competitive appearance for the club, and Bonner signed for Celtic on 14 May 1978.
+True to his word, Blake tore up Bonner's Finn Harps contract, without him ever making a competitive appearance for the club, and Bonner signed for Celtic on 14 May 1978.

 Celtic

-Bonner went on to play 642 times for Celtic, with 483 league appearances.
-In total with Celtic, he won four League Championship medals, three Scottish Cup winners' medals and a League Cup winners' medal.
-Although he was released by manager Lou Macari in 1994, he was re-signed by Tommy Burns after Macari was sacked.
+Bonner made 483 league appearances with Celtic, and is the goalkeeper with the most appearances in the club's history, with 646 overall.
+With Celtic he won four League Championships, three Scottish Cups and a League Cup.
+He was released by manager Lou Macari in 1994, but was re-signed by Tommy Burns after Macari was sacked.
 His last appearance for Celtic was winning the 1995 Scottish Cup final under Burns.
-After the Scottish Cup Final victory over Airdrie, Bonner took on the role of player-coach and finally left the club in 1998 to work as a coach alongside former teammate Tommy Burns.
+After the Scottish Cup victory over Airdrie, Bonner took on the role of player-coach and finally left the club in 1998 to work as a coach alongside his former teammate Burns.

-With 642 appearances, Bonner is the most prolific goalkeeper in Celtic's history and their fifth-most prolific player of all time.